pnvttk/pnvttk/README.md

 I am a web developer.
 I am passionate about new technologies 🧑🏻‍💻

-- 🔭 I’m currently working as a full-stack developer at SCG.
+- 🔭 I’m currently internship as a full-stack developer at SCG.

 - 🌱 I’m currently learning more about React, Node.js and web security.